isamu-isozaki/teamai_test/engineering/infrastructure/design/201809_StorageNodes.html.md

 There is a strong desire to be able to do testing with production data.
 ZFS clones can be used to provide this data for testing in a safe fashion as follows: a snapshot of a file system is created, and from this snapshot, a clone can be instantiated.
 The live file system and the clone share the data contained in the clone.
-The clone stores changes to the clone itself (additions, deletions, updates) without affecting the data in the live file system.
+The clone stores changes to the clone itself (additions, deletions, updates/index.html.md) without affecting the data in the live file system.
 When testing is completed, the snapshot and the clone can be discarded, returning the storage they consumed during their use.